 Published: 28 May 2020

-Alice McDougall, Careers, Employability and Enterprise Manager at the University of Sunderland in London wants to share her thoughts on how you can improve your employability whilst we’re on lockdown.
+The Careers and Employability team at the University of Sunderland in London wants to share her thoughts on how you can improve your employability whilst we’re on lockdown.
 Read on for information on volunteering, social media and developing your skills.

 Lockdown has been a mix of both difficult and wonderful things for a lot of people.
 If you’re coming to the end of your course and feel like your plans are on hold, here are a few ideas for things you can do to increase your chances of finding employment.

 1) Online internships and volunteering

 You might be wondering how you can get useful experience while you’re in lockdown.
 The good news is, some companies are looking for online interns and volunteers.
 The links below might help but you can also try to find your own by looking at the careers pages of companies you’re interested in, contacting companies and organisations directly, or using your own networks.

 2) LinkedIn and social media